jina-ai/examples/my-first-jina-app/README.md

     f.index_lines(lines=['abc', 'cde', 'efg'], batch_size=16, read_mode='r', size=num_docs)
 ```

-In this example, we already assigned the data path to be our `startrek_tng.csv` data when we download it.
-If data path is not assigned, it will index just 3 simple strings.
+In this example, we already assigned the data path to be our `startrek_tng.csv` dataset when we downloaded it.
+If data path is not assigned, it will index only 3 simple strings.

 #### Index More Documents

 While we're build this search engine, we don't want to spend ages indexing only to have issues later on!
-So we set the number of indexed document to 500 to speed things up while we're testing
+So we set the number of indexed document to 500 to speed things up while we're testing.

-Once we've verified everything works, we can set it to `50000` or any number less than `62605`, which is the number of lines of the dataset, to index more.

-In the section above the `config` function, let's change:
+Once we've verified everything works, we can set it to `50000` or any number less than `62605`, which is the number of lines in the dataset, to index more.
+To change that, edit the number in the section above the `config` function:

 ```python
 num_docs = os.environ.get('MAX_DOCS', 500)